flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 !!! tip "Configuration"
     - [Terrain Usage Guide](../../simbridge/terrain.md)

+!!! warning "Reporting Bugs / Behaviors"
+    When reporting a bug or strange behavior that we need the GPS position or at least a reference to an airport/VOR/NDB with a distance and direction.
+This will help us iron out the feature and identify issues faster.
+For more information on where to report please see [How to Report Issues](#how-to-report-issues) below.

 ### Pause at Top of Descent (TOD)

 - New setting in located in the EFB under Realism - Pause at TOD (configurable by distance between 0-50 nm before TOD)